hodur-org/hodur-graphviz-schema/README.md

 ```

 Another situation is when you want to generate just what has been
-tagged for some other plugin.
-For instance, you want a diagram of all
+tagged for some plugin.
+For instance, you want a diagram of all the
-the entities that are going to be used by your SQL schema plugin.
-In
+entities that are going to be used by your SQL schema plugin.
+In that
-that situation you can use the same map but specifying a collection of
+situation you can use the same map but specifying a collection of
 tags:

 ``` clojure
   (hodur-graphviz/schema meta-db {:tags [:sql]})
 ```

-Of course, both systems can be combined.
+Of course, both systems can be mixed and matched.
+The system generates
+anything that hits (i.e. if an entity is tagged with `:foo` and
+another with `:bar` and you use `{:tags [:foo :bar]}`, both will be
+generated.

 ## Extra options